 4. Laughing Can Boost Your Immune System

 There might be some truth to the old adage “laughter is the best medicine.”
 Laughing is actually one of the easiest flu prevention tips to follow.
 It’s a natural reaction of living your life to the fullest!
 Laughing not only lowers your stress, but it has also been shown to boost our immune system by increasing the production of anti-infection antibodies and disease fighting T cells in the blood that helps protect us from infections.
-So, don’t forget to laugh and enjoy life.
+So, don’t forget to laugh and enjoy the silliness in life.
 That’s why, at Silver Maples, we strive to offer a list of engaging programming to keep people engaged, connected and laughing when the opportunity arises.

 What to Do if You Catch the Flu

 Chances are you’ve suffered from the flu before, so you’re familiar with the symptoms.
 But as mentioned earlier, flu symptoms can become more severe the older that we get.
 The most important thing to remember is that the flu is highly contagious, so it’s important to take precautions to prevent spreading the virus to others.
 Here are some general guidelines to follow if you have the flu: